Offen Fair Web Analytics is composed of four major parts.

 vault also has two other important responsibilities: it handles all client-side cryptography, ensuring event data is encrypted before leaving the browser, as well as managing the data that is persisted in the local IndexedDB.
 Handling IndexedDB operations from the

-vault also ensures it is only accessible to offen and protected from 3rd party access.
+vault also ensures it is only accessible to Offen Fair Web Analytics and protected from 3rd party access.

 A pure client side application, the